-Crude oil price today: WTI price bearish, according to FXStreet data
+Crude Oil price today: WTI price bearish, according to FXStreet data

 Editors’ Picks

-GBP/USD holds ground around 1.2600 in the European session on Thursday.
-The pair is helped by a modest US Dollar downtick but broad risk-off mood due to renewed tariff threats from US President Donald Trump could limit the risk sensitive Pound Sterling.
+GBP/USD trades at its highest level in two months above 1.2650 in the European session on Friday as the Pound Sterling benefits from the upbeat UK data, which showed an increase of 1.7% in Retail Sales in January.
+Market focus shifts to PMI reports.

-Gold price hits fresh record high as trade war fears continue to fuel safe-haven demand
+Gold price sticks to modest losses; remains close to record high amid trade war fears

-Gold price hits a fresh all-time peak during the early European session on Thursday and confirms a breakout through a short-term trading range.
-US President Donald Trump's fresh threat to impose tariffs on imported goods dampens investors' appetite for riskier assets and continues to underpin demand for the safe-haven bullion.
+Gold price pulls back from the vicinity of the all-time peak, though the downside seems limited.
+Concerns about Trump’s trade tariffs and a global trade war should lend support to the bullion.

+Bitcoin gears up for volatility while Ethereum and Ripple fight to stay afloat

 Money market outlook 2025: Trends and dynamics in the Eurozone, US, and UK